 How to Make Italian Lemon Ricotta Pie

-I provide step by step instructions below as well as a video.
+In this post, I provide step by step instructions for how to make ricotta pie, and I also have a video as well.
 However, the video omits the lemon zest – but just add the zest to the other ingredients when mixing… it’s all in the instructions below.

 Like all my Italian recipes I share, this lemon ricotta pie is very easy and simple.
 Do not be intimidated!
-This is a wonderful dessert that is perfect for any holiday or really, any time of the year!
+This is a wonderful pie that is perfect for any holiday or really, any time of the year.

 What Does Lemon Ricotta Pie Taste Like?

 A ricotta pie recipe is somewhat similar to a cheesecake, mainly in texture and form.
 I go into the details of texture a little further down.
 As you can imagine, yes it has lemon but it is not overpowering.